agpawa/docs-v3plus/docs/portals/README.md

 and receive emails.

 ::: tip
 Mail DNS publishing Only applies to sub-domains.
-If you are publishing a FQDN, all the DNS stuff is handled automatically.
+If you are publishing a TLD (*e.g. mydomain.com*), all the DNS stuff is handled automatically.
 :::